Sharp lower error bounds for strong approximation of SDEs with a drift coefficient of H\"older or Sobolev regularity using a Weierstra{\ss} scale: Introduction and main results

 with $\beta \in (\tfrac{1}{\min(p,2)}, \infty)$.

 The rest of the article is organised as follows.
 In Section \ref{S2}, we introduce some notation.
-In Section~\ref{Trans} we provide the construction and properties of the bi-Lipschitz transformation used to transform the SDE~\eqref{sde0} into an SDE with zero drift coefficient and bounded Lipschitz continuous diffusion coefficient and we prove $L^p$-error estimates for a Milstein-type approximation of the solution of the transformed SDE.
-Section~\ref{prelim} contains preliminary estimates that are used for both the proof of Theorem~\ref{thm2} and the proof of Theorem~\ref{thm3}.
-The proofs of Theorem~\ref{thm2} and Theorem~\ref{thm3} are then carried out in Section \ref{proofthm2} and Section~\ref{proofthm3}, respectively.
-In the Appendix we provide an auxiliary moment estimate and we prove the properties of the Weierstrass-type function $\mu_{\alpha,\beta}$ stated in Lemma~\ref{lemSob1}.
+In Section~\ref{Trans}, we provide the construction and properties of a bi-Lipschitz transformation used to transform the SDE~\eqref{sde0} into an SDE with zero drift coefficient and bounded Lipschitz continuous diffusion coefficient and we prove $L^p$-error estimates for a Milstein-type approximation of the solution of the transformed SDE.
+Section~\ref{prelim} contains preliminary estimates that are used for both the proof of Theorem~\ref{thm2a} and the proof of Theorem~\ref{thm3}.
+The proofs of Theorem~\ref{thm2a} and Theorem~\ref{thm3} are then carried out in Section \ref{proofthm2} and Section~\ref{proofthm3}, respectively.
+In the Appendix we provide an auxiliary result on Brownian bridge processes as well as a technical moment estimate and we prove properties of the Weierstrass-type function $\mu_{\alpha,\beta}$.